moeez2778/first-c-code/README.md

 <br>
 which shoes output hello world.
 <br>
-This code is made by all new progremer.
+This code was made by all new progremer .